AriFordsham/GHCWiki/kind-system.md

 - We then declare the type `List`, but we now say the second argument to `List` has to be a type of kind `Nat`.
 With this extra information, the compiler can statically detect our erroneous `Cons` declaration and would also reject silly types like `List Int Int`.

+In the basic proposal the `data kind` declaration has no kind parameters.
+(See below for kind polymorphism.)

 ### Syntax